 Seasonal activities in Delta Lake State Park

-When the campground is closed during the winter months, the park’s three miles of nature trails are groomed and enjoyed for a range of fantastic winter sports, such as cross-country skiing, snowmobiling, and snowshoeing.
-It’s the perfect off season activity for day visitors who can explore the park’s icy landscapes between December and March.
-The trails are free to use and are available to novice and intermediate skiers.
-Please note that during the off season, these trails are only open for skiing, snowmobiling and snowshoeing.
+While the campground is closed to overnight camping during the winter months, the park’s three miles of groomed nature trails provide the opportunity to explore a range of fantastic winter sports, including cross-country skiing and snowshoeing.
+It’s the perfect off-season activity to give day visitors an unparalleled opportunity to explore the park’s icy landscapes between December and March.
+The trails are free to use and are suitable for novice to intermediate skiers.
+Please note that during the offseason, these trails are only open for skiing, snowmobiling and snowshoeing.

 The park’s three miles of nature trails, wooded campsites, and miles of shoreline are the perfect spots to enjoy a little bird watching.
 Swimming and wading birds are regularly seen enjoying the lake.
 Not only common waterbirds such as Canada geese, mallards, great blue herons, and mergansers but also threatened and endangered species, such as the double-crested cormorant and the cattle egret.
 When the campground is closed for the winter months, the peace and quiet attract even more birdlife to this state park, including several varieties of chickadees, finches, woodpeckers, and sparrows.
 Birds of prey that hunt in this area can include sharp-shinned hawks, harriers, bald eagles, and endangered owls such as the barn owl and the long-eared owl.
 Don’t forget to pack your binoculars in your motorhome if you are heading to Delta Lake State Park!